yesyinka/blog_source/_posts/2014-03-10-oop-concepts-in-python-2-dot-x-part-2.markdown

 The first step into the most intimate secrets of Python objects comes from two components we already met in the first post: `type` and `object`.
 These two things are the very fundamental elements of Python OOP system, so it is worth spending some time to understand how they work and relate each other.

 First of all recall that in Python _everything is an object_, that is everything inherits from `object`.
-Thus, `object` seems to be the deepest thing you can find digging into Python veriables.
+Thus, `object` seems to be the deepest thing you can find digging into Python variables.
 Let's check this

 ``` python
 >>> a = 5